timsum/pitchflock/docs/README.md

 While a single KPDVE value will yield a single chord, a single chord or note can play many harmonic roles.
 So the KPDVE output is almost always multiple (a 'kpdve_list'), and the system must settle upon the most likely solution (closest to the previous solution in a 12x7x7 modular KPD space).
 This 'answer, however, is not definitive, a 'KPDVE list' contains all alternate answers.
 To take a simple example: a C major chord can be I of C major or V of F major.
 At any moment it could *also* be the other.
 The simplest version of this algorithm simply finds the element of the list closest to the previous value, so it proceeds more or less like a markov chain.

 For efficiency, the solution can be combined into a 32-bit 'encoded_state' x---KKKKPPPDDDVVVEEEb-a-g-fe-d-c.
-The leftmost bit is a 1 the state is non-haromnic, in which case the harmony state will not change, because it cannot establish sufficient consonance.
+The leftmost bit is a 1 the state is non-harmonic, in which case the harmony state will not change, because it cannot establish sufficient consonance.

 The net result is that consonance is a function of bit entropy.
 The fundamental technique is to treat bits as powers of three rather than powers of two.
 This yields a kind of information harmony.